orchid-lead/orchid-lead/README.md

 ## Options

-Optionally, orchid-lead can save a file with a list of timestamps for all the pages it encounters with a publication date in the future, in the page data context.
+Optionally, orchid-lead can save a file with a list of timestamps for all the pages it encounters with a publication date in the future, in the data context.
 The publication date key may be any of the following and it's value must be an [ISO 8601][iso-8601] formatted date string.

 * `publicationDate`
 * `publication_date`